skypjack/entt/docs/md/graph.md

 loop between the two tasks.

-As a general rule, rebinding resources and tasks is highly discouraged because it could lead to subtle bugs if users don't know what they're doing.<br/>
+As a general rule, rebinding resources and tasks is highly discouraged because it could lead to subtle bugs if users do not know what they are doing.<br/>
-However, once the mechanisms of resource-based graph generation are understood, it can offer to the expert user a flexibility and a range of possibilities otherwise inaccessible.
+However, once the mechanisms of resource-based graph generation are understood, it can offer to the expert user flexibility and a range of possibilities otherwise inaccessible.

 ## Fake resources and order of execution

-The flow builder doesn't offer the ability to specify when a task should execute before or after another task.<br/>
+The flow builder does not offer the ability to specify when a task should execute before or after another task.<br/>
 In fact, the order of _registration_ on the resources also determines the order in which the tasks are processed during the generation of the execution graph.

 However, there is a way to _force_ the execution order of two processes.<br/>
-Briefly, since accessing a resource in opposite modes requires sequential rather than parallel scheduling, it's possible to make use of fake resources to rule on the execution order:
+Briefly, since accessing a resource in opposite modes requires sequential rather than parallel scheduling, it is possible to make use of fake resources to rule on the execution order:

 ```cpp